Chapter 6 Post-Construction and Operations and Maintenance Guidance

 • Bare soil or areas of active erosion are not present;

-• Structures appear to be sound and in good condition, with no signs of settlement; and
+• Structures appear sound and in good condition, with no signs of settlement; and

-• Storage areas are slowly draining after significant rain events (in no more than 72 hours) and are free of significant accumulations of sediment, debris, and trash that would substantially reduce the available storage volume.
+• Storage areas are slowly draining following significant rain events (in no more than 72 hours) and are free of significant accumulations of sediment, debris, and trash that would substantially reduce available storage volume.

-If any of these conditions are not true, maintenance is most likely required.
-More detailed information on conducting inspections for different SMP types is found in Chapter 4 within each SMP section.
+If any of these conditions are absent, maintenance is likely required.
+Detailed information on conducting inspections is available in Chapter 4, within each individual SMP section.

-Owners should note that proper and thorough inspection may require special certifications for confined space entry and/or special equipment such as closed-circuit television systems required to inspect pipes.
-It is the property owner’s responsibility to make sure that all inspections are conducted in a safe manner, according to applicable regulations, and using appropriate equipment.
+Owners should note that proper and thorough inspection may require special certifications for confined space entry and/or special equipment, like closed-circuit television systems to inspect pipes.
+It is the property owner’s responsibility to ensure all inspections are conducted safely, following all applicable regulations and using the appropriate equipment.

-By conducting routine maintenance, property owners identify and address minor maintenance tasks that ensure the proper functioning of an SMP and reduce the need for larger, more expensive repairs over time.
+By conducting routine SMP maintenance, property owners can identify and address minor maintenance tasks and reduce the need for larger, more expensive repairs in the future.
 If SMPs begin to fail, the subsequent increase in stormwater loading on the sewer systems may contribute to backups and combined sewer overflows into nearby rivers.
-This can cause damage to aquatic life, endanger public health and safety, and violate State and Federal water quality laws.
+This can cause harm to aquatic life, endanger public health and safety, and violate State and Federal water quality laws.

-Required routine maintenance is SMP- and site-specific.
-The property owner is referred to Chapter 4 for specific maintenance guidance for individual SMPs.
-The maintenance guidelines included in Chapter 4 represent typical, basic maintenance tasks and frequencies for the SMPs in each of the sections.
-SMP Maintenance Guides, however, are SMP- and site-specific.
-Prepared by the project’s designer, they should be provided to, and implemented by, the property owner as a guide for long-term O&M of the SMPs on-site.
+The necessary routine maintenance will be determined by the characteristics of the property’s site and installed SMPs.
+The owner is advised to review Chapter 4 for maintenance guidance specific to their property’s SMP types.
+While Chapter 4’s maintenance guidelines present typical maintenance tasks and frequencies for the various SMPs described, be aware that SMP Maintenance Guides are SMP- and site-specific.
+These guides are prepared by the project’s designer and should be provided to, and implemented by, the property owner for long-term O&M of the on-site SMPs.

-While maintenance is SMP- and site-specific, typical routine maintenance tasks include, but are not limited to, the following:
+Although each property’s maintenance will be determined by its site and installed SMPs, examples of common routine maintenance tasks include, but are not limited to, the following:

 • Removal of sediment and debris from inlets and outlet control structures, storage areas, and conveyance pipes;